This City Is a Battlefield

+The film served as the closing film of the 54th International Film Festival Rotterdam on 8 February 2025, followed by a theatrical release in Indonesia on 30 April 2025.
+It received ten nominations at the 2025 Indonesian Film Festival, including Best Picture.

 Synopsis

 Set in Jakarta in 1946, Isa, a 35-year-old former fighter and a violinist, is now an elementary school teacher.
 His service during the war for independence leaves him with a reputation as a seasoned soldier.
 His trauma, however, leaves him with impotence.